 Other Types of Rudbeckia Flowers, Confusion Caused by Common Names

-Rudbeckia flowers are sometimes referred to as "coneflowers," but that common name is more typically applied to Echinacea, which includes the coneflowers such as the old standby, purple coneflower (Echinacea purpurea) and newer types such as the orange coneflower that I grow.
+Rudbeckia flowers are sometimes referred to as "coneflowers," but that common name is more typically applied to Echinacea, which includes the coneflowers such as the old standby, purple coneflower (Echinacea purpurea) and newer types such as the orange coneflower.
 While related, plants in the Echinacea genus are a distinct group from those in the Rudbeckia genus.
-Such common names can be confusing, which is why we use scientific plant names when specificity is paramount.
+Such common names can be confusing, which is why scientific plant names are used when specificity is paramount.

 Another common name that can create some confusion is "Gloriosa daisy."
-Sometimes used synonymously with "black-eyed Susan," I prefer to restrict its usage to references to Rudbeckia hirta 'Gloriosa.'
+Sometimes used synonymously with "black-eyed Susan," you may want to restrict its usage to references to Rudbeckia hirta 'Gloriosa.'
 The latter has bi-colored flowers ("tri-colored" flowers if you count the central cone):

 - A dark cone stands at the center.